vuejs/vuex/docs/en/concepts.md

 # Core Concepts

-Similar to Vue itself, Vuex exposes a single `Vuex` constructor.
-You can use it to create **Vuex instances**.
-In most cases, you only need one Vuex instance for an app.
-You can think of a Vuex instance as an "enhanced store" that holds your app state.

-Each Vuex instance consists of three types of "ingredients":
+You can use the `Vuex.Store` constructor to create Vuex stores.
+Each Vuex store consists of three types of "ingredients":

 - **State**: A plain object representing the application state.